EngineerBetter/introspection/stories.md

 Can you use fewer words to express the value to be delivered?

-* Good: As a visitor I can see the home page
+* Good: Visitors can see the home page
 * Bad: As a visitor I want to be able to see the home page
 * Bad: As a visitor I should be able to see the home page